 Inward sensing works to tighten the distance and close the loop—to return you to the here and now of your own internal experience so that the insights and future you see can begin to be lived out and made real in an outward sensory world.

-So for every other awareness trait, treat inward sensing as a hub for finding balance and making measurable progress.
+The apparent takeaway from all of this: For every other awareness trait, treat inward sensing as a hub for finding balance and making measurable progress.

 If you’re pushing hard and fast to experience the world around you, inward sensing is the overridden voice of your conscience haunting you with potential consequences of your actions.